bookworm/nooku_breakdown/notes/notes.md

 This makes KConfig very powerful.
 If we think of the way we use config objects, iteration will be very useful.

-KConfig ultimately matains this data in the $_data array.
+KConfig ultimately maintains this data in the $_data array.
 When we try to access anything (e.g via fluent interfaces
 $config->table = 'awesometable') or loop over it we are hitting methods that abstract away this fact.

+Back at KObject we move onto the the `set` and `get` methods.
+The allow you to set and get instance variables.
+These are interesting because they don't actually provide anything very usable without corresponding overload methods.
+Sure, you can use them to set protected values but thats about it alone.
+The power comes later when you've have a class that overloads __set or __get.

+These methods ultimately alias abstractions over arrays.
+You might have a array of values; calling $obj->set() will in turn hit the overload which then saves the values to correct place (the array).